RikkaApps/Shizuku-API/README.md

 * Complicated applications which heavily depend on commands in Linux world

   Use "User service" with JNI or continue to use shell.

-## Different between Sui and Shizuku

-### Sui

-- Requires Magisk
-- Requires the user to install two Magisk modules, "Riru" and "Riru - Sui"
-- Does NOT required to install a manager app
-- Possible to be bundled in Magisk in the future

-### Shizuku

-- Requires root or adb
-  - For adb, it's required to manually restart with adb everytime on boot
-  - For adb, of course, only has limited permissions of adb
-- Requires the user to install a standalone app, Shizuku

 ## Guide